Estimation of a multivariate von Mises distribution for contaminated torus data: Robust estimation

 \section{Robust estimation}

-Outliers can have a severe effect on the estimation process of the parameters of the von Mises sine distribution in (\ref{dens}).
+Outliers can have a severe effect on the estimation process of the parameters of the von Mises sine distribution in \eqref{eq:dvmsin}.
 Consider the data described in Section \ref{sec:2}.
-We add a group of $50$ outliers that clearly deviate from the pattern shared by the genuine data, as shown in Figure \ref{fig:2b}.
-Figure \ref{fig:3} shows the fitted model density in the presence of contamination: contour lines are completely different from the uncontaminated scenario, they are both shifted and rotated.
-This happens because the data are not homogeneous and one should take into account the clustered structure of the data to obtain reliable inferences.
+Then, we add $50$ outliers that clearly deviate from the pattern shared by the genuine data: outliers are clustered in the top row panels of Figure \ref{fig: torus-contam}, whereas they are scattered in the bottom row panels of Figure \ref{fig: torus-contam}.
+In the former scenario, we note that contamination only concerns one dimension, but it affects both dimensions in the second case.
+Figure \ref{fig: mle-contam} shows the fitted model density in the presence of contamination for both considered outliers' constellations: contour lines are completely different from the uncontaminated scenario, they are both shifted and rotated.
+This happens because the data are not homogeneous.